jekyll/minima/funding.md

 permalink: /funding/
 ---

-Research in our group is funded by
+Research in our group is financially supported by

 <br>
 <br>